Center-for-Health-Informatics/django_user_manager/README.md

+# user_manager

-# About
+## About

-This is a Django app that integrates well with the CHI_AUTH tool (though it doesn’t require the CHI_AUTH tool to use).
+This is a Django app that integrates well with the [CHI_AUTH](https://github.com/Center-for-Health-Informatics/chi_auth) tool (though it doesn’t require the CHI_AUTH tool to use).
 There are a few possible configurations:

 - normal Django local login
     - not much benefit over normal Django user system